blackwood/phlp/README.md

 On the command line.
 Note the filename shouldn't have an extension.

-Just to clarify, if your path looked something like `/path/to/my/file/where/i/call/the/lisp/function`, that's how you could play with it.
-Or, if you wanted you could simply include index.php from this repo, and use "lisp()" anywhere after that.
+Just to clarify, if your path looked something like `/path/to/my/file/where/i/call/the/lisp/function`, that's what you could pass in.
+Or, if you wanted you could simply include index.php from this repo in your code, and use "lisp()" anywhere after that.